google-deepmind/mujoco/doc/APIreference/functions.rst

 .. mujoco-include:: mjs_attachFrame

-Attach child frame to a parent body, return 0 on success.
+Attach child frame to a parent body, return the attached frame if success or NULL otherwise.

 .. _mjs_detachBody: